Alexander-Heinz/alexander-heinz.github.io/_posts/2021-03-01-animated-barplots.md

 mathjax: "true"
 ---

-I really like these animated barplots and was wondering if it’s possible in R to create such beautiful animations.
+I used to love watching videos from "data is beautiful", where barplots where animated and overtaking each other over time to show data changing over time.

+Now I wanted to create one myself using R. I chose to use covid-data for this, because it is a relevant topic at these times.

 I dug the web and stackoverflow and R-bloggers had answers for me.
 It is indeed possible to create nice animation movies out of plots in R and save them as GIF or mp4\!